 Data Breach Notification Laws.
 There are numerous federal and state laws that generally require notice to affected individuals, regulators, and sometimes the media or credit reporting agencies in the event of a data breach impacting personal information.
 For example, at the federal level, the HIPAA Breach Notification Rule mandates notification of breaches affecting protected health information to affected individuals and regulators under conditions set forth in the Rule.
 Covered Entities must report breaches of unsecured protected health information to affected individuals without unreasonable delay, but not to exceed 60 days of discovery of the breach by a Covered Entity or its agents.
 Notification must also be made to the U.S. Department of Health and Human Services ("HHS") and, in certain circumstances involving large breaches, to the media.
-Business Associates must report breaches of unsecured protected hey the Business Associates must report breaches of Coumbia, Guam, Puerto Rico, and the Virgin Islands have enacted data breach notification laws.
+Business Associates must report breaches of unsecured protected health information to Covered Entities within 60 days of discovery of the breach by the Business Associate or its agents.
+All states, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands have enacted data breach notification laws.
 While some of these breach notification laws contain an exception for entities subject to HIPAA, other laws do not, and may impose notification obligations in addition to, or inconsistent with, the HIPAA Breach Notification Rule when a data breach implicates protected health information.